Daria Timoshenko

-Daria Timoshenko (born 1 August 1980) is a Russian-Azerbaijani former competitive figure skater.
+Daria Timoshenko (born 1 August 1980) is a Russian former competitive figure skater, who also competed internationally for Azerbaijan.
 She is the 1999 World Junior champion for Russia.
 Timoshenko represented Russia until 2000 and then began competing for Azerbaijan.
 When her coach, Igor Rusakov, died of cancer in July 2003, she was then coached by Marina Selitskaia.

 Timoshenko married Igor Lukanin in 2000.
 They have since divorced.